 Paranoia is the most common side effect crack users report.
 Many first-time crack users think the effects will be similar to cocaine.
 Preston said he thought he would be able to handle crack because he regularly used powder cocaine.

 “Crack makes you more paranoid than anything I’ve ever seen in my life,” said Preston.
 It makes you anti-social.
 You don’t want to talk to anybody; you resort to cowering in a corner and being paranoid.”

-The use of crack cocaine presents dangerous issues to pregnant women, including premature delivery, low birth weight and neonatal abstinence syndrome.
 The life-changing side effects caused by crack use during pregnancy led to the popularization of the stigmatized term “crack baby.”

 Crack use has a high risk of overdose because the purity of the drug is usually unknown to people who smoke it.
 They may use the drug in combination with other substances of abuse, but consuming crack with alcohol or other drugs increases the risk of life-threatening overdose.

 Crack causes physical changes to the brain, making it difficult to quit using.
 When a person stops using crack, he or she experiences debilitating withdrawal symptoms.